 The drive for speed can often come at the expense of other aspects of the project.
 This can easily overwhelm project teams, trapping them in a cycle of reactive management.

-You can help to mitigate the impacts of the quickness by using real-time data and digitisation to your advantage.
-With real-time data and digitisation, you set your fast track project up the right way to succeed.
+You can help to mitigate the impacts of the quickness by using real-time data and digitalisation, to your advantage.
+With real-time data and digitalisation, you set your fast track project up the right way to succeed.

 As datacentre projects move so fast, monthly updates are too slow.
 Problems can easily fester over the course of a month and soon escalate.